Dash-Industry-Forum/dash.js/README.md

 ```
 Then place your page under a web server (do not try to run from the file system) and load it via http in a MSE-enabled browser.
 The video will start automatically.
 Switch out the manifest URL to your own manifest once you have everything working.
 If you prefer to use the latest code from this project (versus the last tagged release) then see the "Quick Start for Developers" section below.

 View the /samples folder for many other examples of embedding and using the player.
+If you are interested in captioning support, which requires some additional UI elements, then please view the [captioning examples](https://github.com/Dash-Industry-Forum/dash.js/tree/development/samples/captioning).

 ## Quick Start for Developers